Esri/military-features-data/military-overlay/README.md

 # military-overlay

 Military Overlay is a solution for creating and sharing military overlays.
 It is primarily a datamodel for creating, drawing, and sharing Military Symbols.
+This datamodel is used by the Dictionary Renderer included with ArcGIS Pro, Runtime, and Server to render Military Symbols.

 ![Image of Military Overlay](ScreenShot.png)